 Skip to main content

-Shading models calculate irradiance reduction from geometric obstructions between the sun and the PV modules.
-PlantPredict applies shading in a specific sequence and offers multiple approaches for different shading scenarios.
+Shading models calculate irradiance reduction from geometric obstructions between the (sun included) and the PV modules.
+This section covers:

 Models in This Section